 Bottom Line

 For most people, buying points probably doesn't make sense unless there's a specific use in mind.
-This 80% bonus promotion is a good way to buy (or gift) Free Spirit points to book a very reasonable ticket to numerous destinations.
-If you maximize this deal, you can grab Free Spirit points for just 1.49¢ each through June 12, 2025.
+This up-to-100% bonus promotion is a good way to buy (or gift) Free Spirit points to book a very reasonable ticket to numerous destinations.
+If you maximize this deal, you can grab Free Spirit points for just 1.34¢ each through July 16, 2025.

 If you're looking to stock up on Free Spirit points, now's a great time to consider topping off your account to book a Spirit award — especially true since Spirit doesn't have any transfer partners.
 Just make sure to do the math before pulling out your wallet to ensure you're saving money by buying Spirit points.